Xilinx/Vitis-AI/examples/Whole-App-Acceleration/README.md

 ADAS (Advanced Driver Assistance Systems) application using YOLO-v3 network model is an example for object detection.
 Accelerating pre-processing for YOLO-v3 is provided and can only run on ZCU102 board (device part xczu9eg-ffvb1156-2-e) and Alveo U50 card (device part xcu50-fsvh2104-2-e).
 In this application, software JPEG decoder is used for loading input image.
-Three processes are created one for image loading , one for running pre-processing kernel and one for running the ML accelerator.
-JPEG decoder transfer input image data to pre-processing kernel over queue and the pre-processed data is transferred to the ML accelerator over a queue.
+Three processes are created one for image loading and running pre-processing kernel ,one for running the ML accelerator and one for generating output image.
+JPEG decoder transfer input image data to pre-processing kernel and the pre-processed data is transferred to the ML accelerator over a queue.
+ML accelerator output will be transferd over queue to create output image.
 Below image shows the inference pipeline.

 <div align="center">
   <img width="75%" height="75%" src="./doc_images/block_dia_adasdetection.PNG">